NathanGloyn/IConfigurationManager/ReadMe.md

 ## What is IConfigurationManagerExtension?

 This interface provides access to additional functionality around configuration settings that is not part of the normal ConfigurationManager functionality.

+##Licencse

+This software is licensed under the MIT license which basically means you can do what you want with the software, read the license.txt for full details.